-In addition to this to keep your system optimize and clean, we recommend using Advanced System Optimizer, the best PC cleanup tool.
-This professional tool helps clean junk files, fix invalid registry entries, update drivers, recover deleted files, defrag hard disk and do a lot more.
+In addition to this to keep your system optimized and clean, we recommend using Advanced System Optimizer, the best PC cleanup tool.
+This professional tool helps clean junk files, fix invalid registry entries, update drivers, recover deleted files, defrag hard disks, and do a lot more.

 Q1.
 What is the limit of reservable bandwidth?

 As the name implies, Limit reservable bandwidth determines the percentage of connection bandwidth that is reserved by the system for Windows updates.